clovellbsc/Bank-tech-test/README.md

 ```

 ## Ensuring Dependencies Are Installed
-if you do not have node installed on your device you can go to the [Named Link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "NPM documentation")
+if you do not have node installed on your device you can go to the [NPM documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "NPM documentation")

 if/once you have node installed on your device copy the following code and hit enter
 ```